 HER2 is a protein involved in normal cell growth.
 It is foun"...

-(paclitaxel protein-bound particles) For Injectable Suspension
+(paclitaxel protein-bound particles) for Injectable Suspension (albumin-bound)

 - Do not administer ABRAXANE therapy to patients who have baseline neutrophil counts of less than 1,500 cells/mm³.
 In order to monitor the occurrence of bone marrow suppression, primarily neutropenia, which may be severe and result in infection, it is recommended that frequent peripheral blood cell counts be performed on all patients receiving ABRAXANE [see CONTRAINDICATIONS, WARNINGS AND PRECAUTIONS and ADVERSE REACTIONS].

 - Note: An albumin form of paclitaxel may substantially affect a drug's functional properties relative to those of drug in solution.
 DO NOT SUBSTITUTE FOR OR WITH OTHER PACLITAXEL FORMULATIONS.